Gumnos/kv.awk/README.md

 Inspired by [@JuanIbiapina's `shelf`](https://github.com/juanibiapina/shelf) which was written in Rust.
-So I decided to give it a go in `awk` to see how it would go.
+So I decided to give it a try in `awk` to see how it would go.
 I did change the parameter order from
 "[command] [storename]"